 published on 09 June 2013

 A detail from the Arch of Constantine I in Rome.
 Dedicated in 315 CE, the triumphal arch celebrates the emperor's victory over the Roman tyrant Maxentius in 312 CE.
-The two medallion panels were taken from a now lost monument (130-138 CE) in honour of Hadrian and each is 236 cm in diameter.
-On the left is a successful lion hunt whilst the right depicts a sacrificial ceremony in honour of Hercules.
-Below is a 1 m high marble frieze showing a gift-giving ceremony (largito) from c.315 CE.
-(North façade, right side).
+Between two Dacian prisoners taken from an earlier monument to Trajan, are two sculpted 3x2 m panels (of 8 in total) which were taken from a now lost monument in honour of Marcus Aurelius (c.
+176 BCE).

 Uploaded by Mark Cartwright, published on 09 June 2013 under the following license: Creative Commons: Attribution-NonCommercial-ShareAlike.
 This license lets others remix, tweak, and build upon this content non-commercially, as long as they credit the author and license their new creations under the identical terms.